All posts

 Does the Turkey-US treaty apply to US LLC income?

-The treaty applies to income earned by a "resident" of one contracting state.
-A Turkish founder who is a Turkish tax resident qualifies.
-Because the US treats the single-member LLC as a disregarded entity, the income is attributed to the individual owner for treaty purposes.
+Yes.
+The treaty applies to "residents" of either country, and a Turkish tax resident qualifies.
+Because the US treats the single-member LLC as a disregarded entity, income is attributed to the individual owner for treaty purposes.
 Article 7 protects business profits from US taxation when no US PE exists.
-The treaty does not require Turkey to classify the LLC in any particular way — Turkey taxes the individual on their worldwide income, and the treaty prevents the US from also taxing that income.
+Turkey taxes the individual on worldwide income, and the treaty prevents the US from double-taxing it.

 How do I pay Turkish taxes on US LLC income?

-Report the LLC's net income as ticari kazanç (commercial income) on your annual income tax return, filed through the GIB's interactive tax office portal.
-Convert USD income to TRY using the TCMB exchange rate.
-Pay quarterly provisional tax (geçici vergi beyannamesi) and settle the balance with the annual March filing.
-A Turkish Serbest Muhasebeci Mali Müşavir (SMMM — certified public accountant) is typically engaged to handle the filings, as foreign income reporting adds complexity beyond a standard domestic return.
+Report the LLC's net income as ticari kazanc (commercial income) on your annual return through the GIB's interactive tax office portal.
+Convert USD to TRY using the TCMB rate.
+Pay quarterly provisional tax (gecici vergi beyannamesi) and settle the balance with the annual March filing.
+Most Turkish founders with US LLC income engage an SMMM (certified public accountant) because foreign income reporting is more complex than a standard domestic return.

 Can my Mercury account be seen by Turkish tax authorities?

 Yes.
-Under FATCA, US financial institutions report account information of foreign persons to the IRS, which then exchanges that information with treaty partners.
-Turkey receives FATCA data on Turkish tax residents holding accounts at US financial institutions.
-The account balance, interest income, and gross proceeds are reported.
-This is automatic — no subpoena or inquiry is required.
-Accurate reporting on the Turkish return prevents discrepancies between what the GIB receives through FATCA and what the founder declares.
+Under FATCA, US financial institutions report account information of foreign persons to the IRS, which exchanges it with treaty partners.
+Turkey receives data on account balances, interest income, and gross proceeds automatically.
+No subpoena needed.
+If your Mercury balance does not match what you declared on your Turkish return, that discrepancy will surface.

 Yes.
-There is no Turkish law requiring Turkish residents to convert foreign currency earnings to TRY within any specific timeframe.
-The TCMB and MASAK do not mandate repatriation of foreign earnings.
-The GIB's concern is accurate reporting and tax payment — not where the money is held.
-Tax obligations are calculated based on income earned, not income converted.
-The founder's TRY tax liability is the same whether the USD is held in Mercury or converted to TRY on the day it is received.
+No Turkish law requires converting foreign currency earnings to TRY within any timeframe.
+The TCMB and MASAK do not mandate repatriation.
+The GIB cares about accurate reporting and tax payment, not where the money sits.
+Your TRY tax liability is the same whether the dollars are in Mercury or converted the day they arrive.

 What US tax filings are required for a Turkish-owned US LLC?

-A Turkish-owned US single-member LLC with no US-source income and no US PE typically has these filing obligations: (1) Form 5472 — annual information return reporting transactions between the LLC and its foreign owner, due with a pro forma Form 1120, (2) EIN maintenance — the LLC needs an active Employer Identification Number, (3) State filings — annual report and/or franchise tax in the state of formation (Wyoming annual report $60, Delaware franchise tax $300), (4) Registered agent — maintained continuously in the state of formation.
-Missing Form 5472 carries a $25,000 penalty per form per year, making it the highest-stakes compliance item for foreign-owned US LLCs.
+With no US-source income and no US PE, the filing obligations are: (1) Form 5472 — annual information return on transactions between the LLC and its foreign owner, filed with a pro forma Form 1120, (2) EIN maintenance, (3) State filings — annual report or franchise tax (Wyoming $60, Delaware $300), (4) Registered agent maintained continuously.
+The big one is Form 5472.
+[Missing it carries a $25,000 penalty per form per year](/blog/what-happens-if-you-miss-form-5472-non-resident-llc).

 Key Takeaways

-• Turkish residents are taxed on worldwide income by the GIB at progressive rates up to 40% — US LLC income is classified as ticari kazanç (commercial income) and reported on the annual Mart beyannamesi
+• The GIB taxes Turkish residents on worldwide income at up to 40%.
+US LLC income is classified as ticari kazanc and reported on the annual Mart beyannamesi.

-• The Turkey-US tax treaty (Article 7) allows Turkish residents to avoid US taxation on business profits when no US permanent establishment exists — making the treaty one of the more favorable arrangements for LLC owners
+• Article 7 of the Turkey-US treaty lets Turkish residents avoid US taxation on business profits when no US PE exists.
+One of the cleaner bilateral arrangements for LLC owners.

-• Turkey is not a restricted jurisdiction for US banking — Mercury, Wise Business, and Relay all accept Turkish nationals for remote account opening
+• Turkey is not a restricted jurisdiction for US banking.
+Mercury, Wise Business, and Relay all accept Turkish nationals remotely.

-• MASAK and CRS/FATCA data exchange mean Turkish authorities have visibility into US accounts — the requirement is accurate reporting, not avoidance of foreign accounts
+• MASAK and FATCA data exchange give Turkish authorities automatic visibility into US accounts.
+The requirement is accurate reporting.

-• A three-account structure (Mercury for USD banking, Wise for currency conversion, Turkish bank for TRY expenses) is a common configuration among Turkish founders with US LLCs
+• Three-account structure (Mercury for USD, Wise for conversion, Turkish bank for TRY expenses) is the most common setup.

-• The choice between a Turkish A.Ş. and a US LLC depends on client location, revenue currency, and Lira exposure tolerance — both structures simultaneously is a valid option
+• A.S. vs US LLC depends on client location, revenue currency, and Lira exposure.
+Running both simultaneously works too.

 References